bdevorem/bashfulbytes/pages_md/about.md

 be applying to graduate programs this Fall.
 Broadly, my interests lie in programming languages research.
-I am interested in both the systems side and theory side of PL: run-time systems (especially garbage collection), memory management, security of systems, theory of computation, compiler construction and optimization, type systems, and DSLs.
+I am interested in both the systems side and theory side of PL: run-time systems (especially garbage collection and all other aspects of memory management), security of systems, theory of computation, compiler construction and optimization, type systems, and DSLs.
 Someday soon I'll narrow this down.

 Oftentimes, I think it's easy to